 Let the Fruit do the Sweetening

-Commercial applesauce is often sweetened with empty calorie, refined sugar.
+Commercial applesauce is often full of empty calorie, refined sugar.
 With the vast majority of Americans already being addicted to refined sugar and high fructose corn syrup, added sugar in our already sweet fruit is the last thing we need!

 Sure, you can buy unsweetened applesauce, but it still doesn’t have the beneficial apple skins.
 It also doesn’t exactly taste all that great either.
 Our Applesauce Recipe is still sweet, but instead of using empty-calorie sugar, it gets a nutrient-rich sweet kick from “whole” raisins.
 When you puree the cooked sweet, plump and juicy raisins with the apples, they blend right in and make the whole thing taste like dessert!
 YUM!